Nabag77/alx-system_engineering-devops/0x00-shell_basics/README.md

 6th script creates a directory in tmp directory
-7th script moves the file betty from /tmp to //tmp/my-first-directory 8th script deletes the betty file created with the 7th script
+7th script moves the file betty from /tmp to //tmp/my-first-directory 8th script deletes the betty file created with the 7th script 9th script deletes the directory created in 6th script